GSL::Histogram2d class¶ ↑

 Creates a

-onto the x-axis over the y-range fromjstart
+GSL::Histogramobject by projecting the 2D histogramselfonto the x-axis over the y-range fromjstarttojend.

 -